Arksine/moonraker/docs/configuration.md

 #   the arguments that came with it.
 title:
 #   The optional title of the notification.
 Just as the body, this option accepts Jinja2 templates.
+attach:
+#   An optional attachment.
+Can be an url of a webcam for example.
+Note: this isn't available for all
+#   notification services.
+You can check if it's supported on the Apprise Wiki.
+Be aware that links in
+#   your internal network can only be viewed within your network.
 ```

 #### An example: